kelongchen/Around/README.md

-## AroundWeb: A Cloud and React based Social Network
+## Around: A Cloud and React based Social Network
 - Designed and implemented a geo-based social network web application with React JS.
 - Implemented features for users to create and browse posts and support search nearby posts (Ant Design, GeoLocation API and Google Map API.)
 - Improved the authentication using token based registration/login/logout flow with React Router v4 and server-side user authentication with JWT.